subspacedboy/tartarus/docs/docs/building_the_lock.md

 ![Servo bracket](images/1.png)`

-## Step 5: Wire servo to ESP32-S3.
+### Step 5: Wire servo to ESP32-S3.

 * 3x jumper wires

 ![Servo wiring with flipped wires](images/7.png)`

-Unfortunately, the board layout is 3V3, GND, A0 and the servo's wiring is GND, 3V3, Signal.
+Unfortunately, the board layout is 3V, GND, A0 and the servo's wiring is GND, 3V, Signal.
 Use the jumper wires to connect the servo the board headers but swap the power and ground.

 Connect USB power to the ESP32-S3 and you will probably hear a quick buzz.
 The servo is now in the "down" angle position so we can mount the horn.

+#### Alternative

+You can also pop the pins out of the servo connector and swap them there and omit this step.

-## Step 6: Mount the horn
+### Step 6: Mount the horn

 ![Servo wiring with flipped wires](images/9.png)`